alan-hadyk/grocify/README.md

    - `recipe_id` UUID (required) - Given recipe.
 This is a foreign key referencing `recipes.id`.

 10. `shopping_lists_ingredients` `JOIN` table - JOIN table to associate shopping lists with ingredients:

     - `id` (UUID, required): A unique identifier.
 This is the primary key.
     - `shopping_list_id` UUID (required) - Given shopping list.
 This is a foreign key referencing `shopping_lists.id`.
     - `ingredient_id` UUID (required) - Given ingredient.
 This is a foreign key referencing `ingredients.id`.
     - `quantity` Float (required) - Quantity of the ingredient in the shopping list

+11. `notifications` table - Notifications for users:
+    - `id` UUID (required) - Unique identifier for the notification
+    - `user_id` UUID (required) - Relation to the User who receives the notification.
+This is a foreign key referencing `users.id`.
+    - `type` Enum (required) - Type of notification.
+This is an enumeration with values (e.g., "recipe_shared", "shopping_list_shared")
+    - `content` JSON (required) - Detailed content of the notification, including relevant IDs and information.
+    - `read` Boolean (required) - Indicates whether the notification has been read by the user.
+    - `created_at` Timestamp (required) - The timestamp of when the notification was created.

 ### User Flow